Duy-Thanh/NeRF/README.md

 # Third-parties notices

-With reference from Intel Corporation.
+FORTRAN, FORTRAN documentation and compiler references from Intel Corporation.
 All the references is

 Copyright &copy; 2019 - 2023 Intel Corporation.
 All right reserved.
 Please refer to the Intel Corporation for more information.